Tecnativa/docker-duplicity/README.md

 Hours are expressed in UTC.

+The container will run incremental daily backups, by default (JOB_300).

 **If you define any of these variables wrongly, your cron might not work!**

 You can use online tools such as https://crontab.guru to make it easy.